qfall/schemes/README.md

 ## What does qFALL-schemes offer?

-qFALL-crypto offers a variety of implementations of cryptographic schemes, constructions, and primitives.
+qFALL-schemes offers a variety of implementations of cryptographic schemes, constructions, and primitives.
 We provide a brief overview in the following list.
 For a more detailed description, please refer to [our tutorial section](https://qfall.github.io/book/crypto/features.html).